-Five problems linked to front suspension strut have been reported for the 1999 Dodge Grand Caravan.
+Five problems related to front suspension strut have been reported for the 1999 Dodge Grand Caravan.
 The most recently reported issues are listed below.